-Key structures for women were resource centers established during negotiations offering technical support like computers and internet access, and providing gender and other content-specific expertise (See Box 6.8).
+Key structures for women were resource centers established during negotiations offering technical support like computers and internet access, and providing gender and other content-specific expertise (See Box 6.8: Women's Support Center).
 Other support structures were workshops, and training sessions that addressed specific issues needed during the talks.
 Not only did these structures increase the overall preparedness of women, they often contributed to women's pushing for more gender-specific goals.

-BOX 6.8 Women's Support Center
+Box 6.8: Women's Support Center